LLNL/FloatGuard/README.md

 The following are instructions for setting up the AMD HIP code project of your own to use FloatGuard.

-1. Replace the compiler in your code project with our wrapper.
+1. Replace the compiler in your code project with our wrapper script.
 For example, if your code project uses the HIPCC macro in a Makefile to indicate compiler command, you should replace it with this: